There are many grant opportunities for parishes to explore. These are a few available to all parishes.

 Jubilee Ministry Grants

-Applications for 2012 Jubilee Ministry grants are now being accepted in two categories: diocesan initiatives and health and nutrition.
+Applications for the Episcopal Church 2013 Jubilee Ministry grants are now being accepted in two categories: Program Development Grant and Program Impact Grants.

 Margaret Coffin Prayer Book Society